magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 As you see, we wrapped the above `validate` call inside a function definition.

-> NOTE 4: Again, to follow the separation of concerns principle, we
+> NOTE 4: Again following separation of concerns principle, we
-> moved here the *re-password* regular expression previously defined
+> copy the *re-password* regular expression
-> in the `login.clj` source file.
-Later you'll delete it from there.
+> from `login.clj` to here.
+Later we'll delete it from there.

 > NOTE 5: `valip` provides the `email-address?` built-in predicate
-> which matches the passed email value against an embedded regular
+> which tests the user's email value using a built-in regular
 > expression.
 This regular expression is based on RFC 2822 and it is
 > defined in the `valip.predicates` namespace.
-This is why we're not
+So, we don't need to
-> defining here the `*re-email*` regular expression as we did above
+> supply our own `*re-email*` regular expression any longer.
-> with `*re-password*`.
-Later, you'll delete the one previously
-> defined in the `login.clj` source file.
+> Later, we'll delete the one defined in the `login.clj` source file.

 So far, so good.